 Claiming housing benefit

 The quickest and easiest way to claim is online.
-You can claim by logging-in to our My Account services.
+You can claim by logging-in to My Account.
 You can create an account if you don't already have one.

 Housing benefit payments may be reduced if bedrooms are under-occupied – go to GOV.UK: removal of the spare room subsidy.